TanStack/router/packages/react-location-rank-routes/README.md

-# React Location Rank Routes
+# TanStack Router Rank Routes

-A route ranker for React Location that sorts your routes by general specificity.
+A route ranker for TanStack Router that sorts your routes by general specificity.